You can raise your standard of living with debt; you raise your quality of life with discipline. And we like debt more than discipline. – Andy Stanley

 - The Real Life Money Plan (a money-planning course)

-- Budget Spreadsheets (the budget templates I use)
+- Budget Spreadsheet Bundle (the budget templates I use)

 I also recommend reading these five personal finance books to learn the basics of personal money management.